 Hotspot questions—or questions where learners are asked to select a specific area on the screen—are best suited for situations when learners need to be able to locate something, for example, a country on a map or a specific gear on an engine.

 If, instead of asking learners to locate something, you want them to identify an object, you’d be better off using a multiple choice question where the choices are images of those objects, like in this skeletal system example, where the bone name is highlighted when learners click on it:

 There are four main types of drag-and-drop questions.
 Let’s take a look at the situations where you should use each of them.

 This kind of drag-and-drop is best for when you want learners to categorize concepts.

-For example, in this sun safety course, learners are asked to drag items that will help protect them from the sun to the beach bag and items that won’t to the trash can.
+For example, in this sun safety course, learners have to drag items that will help protect them from the sun to the beach bag and items that won’t to the trash can:

 You can use this kind of drag-and-drop when learners need to prioritize tasks, rank items, or put items in order.

 For example, in this sales course, learners have to put the sales steps in the correct order:

 This question type is great for when learners need to match two related items.